satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~

 Interfaces form the core of NiPyPE.
 As stated earlier, the goal of
-“interfaces” is to provide a uniform mechanism for accessing analysis
+“Interfaces” is to provide a uniform mechanism for accessing analysis
 tools from neuroimaging software packages (e.g., FreeSurfer, FSL, SPM).
-For example, there is a Realign interface that exposes the SPM
+For example, there is a Realign Interface that exposes the SPM
-realignment routine, while the MCFLIRT interface exposes the FSL
+realignment routine, while the MCFLIRT Interface exposes the FSL
 realignment routine.
 In addition, one can also implement an algorithm in
-Python within NiPyPE and expose it as an interface.
+Python within NiPyPE and expose it as an Interface.
 Interfaces are
 flexible and can accommodate the heterogeneous software that needs to be
 supported, while providing unified and uniform access to these tools for
 the user.
 Since, there is no need for the underlying software to be